atomfinger/resume/resume.md

  * Made and maintained core web systems for multiple banks
  * Improved the development process by
-    * Creating new systems for integration testing
+    * Creating new systems for integration testing and improved CI/CD pipelines
     * Authoring developer guidelines for cleaner more maintainable code
-    * Improving CI/CD pipelines
  * I was a team lead managing the team responsible for our PCI compliant systems
  * I was a project architect where I guided new banks into the solution, and was responsible for the technical aspects of that solution
  * Worked closely with partners in India